Jim Wells County Vehicle Impound Guide

 • Their valid driver's license.

-• Daily storage: Daily storage fees can range from $20 to $50 per day.
-This is the fee that accumulates fastest, so prompt action is crucial.
+• Daily storage fees: Storage fees typically range from $25 to $50 per day.

 Timeline